sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Objects_Detection.md

 <br/>

 ### <a id="main-objects-detection-algorithms">Objects Detection Algorithms Overview</a>
 There are variety of algorithms for Detection Objects on the image.
-Fig.1.1 below shows most popular of them.
+Fig.1.1 below shows the most popular of them.
 We will move step by step exploring each of them.

 | ![Objects Detection Algorithms](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/Objects_Detection/Objects_Detection_Algorithms_.png) |
 |:--:|